top of page

 The three big beats of your script

 ACT 1 will be setting everything up for that episode.
-At a key moment - often at the end of Act 1, but it could be sooner within that first act - you reach a TURNING POINT for your protagonist.
-So something changes for your main character, it's the moment that sets the story in motion.
+It will open with an INCITING INCIDENT that gets the whole story in motion.
+At a key moment - usually at the end of Act 1, but it could be sooner within that first act - you reach a TURNING POINT for your protagonist.
+So something changes for your main character, it's the moment that sends your characters down a new path or raises the stakes on the challenge that has been introduced.

 Act 2 picks up the story, then around half-way through the script, you hit the MIDPOINT.
 It's not just the middle of the script, it has a specific job to do.
 It can be the moment of no return, or at least when things suddenly get more challenging and options close down for your protagonist.
 It can also be a revelation where the audience find out something significant.

 At the END ACT 2 you hit a CRUNCH POINT for your protagonist.
+This is the worst point.
+You can look at the script making things worse for your protagonist across the three beats of turning point, mid point and crunch point.
 Then you're into the shorter act 3 that rounds things off.

 On the Zoom course we look at shows as varied as Ghosts, Brooklyn Nine-Nine, Black Books, Friends, Alma's Not Normal, Fawlty Towers, Hacks...